 These one bowl peanut butter energy balls are a low-calorie snack filled with protein, fibre and healthy fats making them the perfect little afternoon snack.

-Sounds to good to be true doesn’t it.
+Sounds too good to be true, doesn’t it.
 Peanut butter… no bake… less than 100 calories.
-We live in a world of convenience, and all too often we choose to reach for the sugar packed granola bars or trans-fat laden potato chips when looking for a quick fix.
+We live in a world of convenience, and all too often when looking for a quick fix we choose to reach for the sugar packed granola bars or trans-fat laden potato chip.
 What if I told you that a healthy and tasty treat may only require 15 minutes of your time?
 Put ingredients into a bowl and roll into balls, easy right?
-And in return you will get 3 weeks worth of these healthy and convenient no bake 100 calorie peanut butter energy balls.
+And in return, you will get 3 weeks worth of these healthy and convenient no bake 100 calorie peanut butter energy balls.

 “Peanuts are rich in monounsaturated fats which are a major component of the heart-healthy, Mediterranean diet and have been linked to a decreased risk of cardiovascular disease.”